Basil Mitchell (academic)

 Basil George Mitchell FBA (9 April 1917 – 23 June 2011) was an English philosopher and at one time Nolloth Professor of the Philosophy of the Christian Religion at the University of Oxford.
-Mitchell argued for the place of religious belief in public debate and criticized liberal humanism.
+Mitchell argued for the place of religious belief in public debate and criticised liberal humanism.

 Background

-Mitchell was the son of George William Mitchell and Mary Mitchell (née Loxston).
+Mitchell was the son of George William Mitchell and Mary Mitchell, née Loxston.
 He was educated at King Edward VI School, Southampton and The Queen's College, Oxford.
-His father was a disciple of the Sufi mystic Inayat Khan, and in 1940 Basil's family put up Khan's widow and children, including the future SOE agent Noor Inayat Khan, in their house in Southampton after the Khans arrived in England fleeing the German occupation of France.
+His father was a disciple of the Sufi mystic Inayat Khan.
+In 1940, Basil's family put up Khan's widow and children, including the future SOE agent Noor Inayat Khan, in their house in Southampton after the Khans arrived in England fleeing the German occupation of France.
 Basil was instrumental in introducing Jean Overton Fuller, Noor Inayat Khan's friend and biographer, to Noor.

-He served in the Royal Navy in 1940–1946, primarily as an instructor, in the Mediterranean.
+During World War II, Mitchell served in the Royal Navy from 1940 until 1946.
+He served primarily as an instructor, in the Mediterranean.
 In 1950 he married Margaret Eleanor Collin.
-They had one son, three daughters, and seven grandchildren.
+They had one son and three daughters.

 Influence

-Mitchell embarked on an academic career in 1947 as a tutor in philosophy at Keble College, Oxford.
+In 1947, Mitchell embarked on an academic career as a tutor in philosophy at Keble College, Oxford.
 In 1955 he was elected president of the Oxford Socratic Club, a position he held until 1972 when the club was dissolved.
 Later, Mitchell was instrumental in creating a new Oxford honours school devoted to philosophy and theology.